garychen319/2048-Guru/README.md

-2048 Game and Solver AI
+2048 Game + Solver AI

 To run: From folder starter, python3 GameManager_3.py

-The results between implementing just minimax and minimax with alpha beta pruning did not make a significant observable difference.
-I ran 5 tests with mimimax and 5 tests with mimimax + alpha beta pruning, and the average of the tests was ~200 lower, but that may have just been because one of the tests for minimax tests got 1024 instead of 2048 and pulled down the average.
-Pruning should help by reducing the run time so the search can run to a greater depth than without pruning in the alloted time.
+The hi-score results between implementing just minimax and minimax with alpha beta pruning did not make a significant observable difference, however does decerease run time.
+Ran 5 tests with mimimax and 5 tests with mimimax + alpha beta pruning, and the average of the tests was ~200 lower, but may have just been because of outlier results that ended the game early.
+Pruning helps by reducing the run time so the search can run to a greater depth than without pruning in the alloted time.

-This assignment was done on python 3.